15 Simple Ways to Transition Your Home Decor from Summer to Fall

 It may sound overwhelming to transition your home decor from summer to fall, but it shouldn’t be!
 Start getting cozy now with 15 easy steps!

-Some people prefer to wait until after the Labor Day holiday break, which is understandable too, particularly for those who don’t begin the school year until after Labor Day!
+Some people prefer to wait until after the Labor Day holiday break, which is also understandable. Â This is particularly true for those who don’t begin the school year until after Labor Day! Â Trust me, I like to enjoy summer break to the very last drop too!

-My general answer to this is mid August or early September. Â I try to have all of my fall decor pretty much done by the middle of September so I can enjoy it for the next couple of months!
+My general answer to this is mid August or early September. Â However, as I said before, it’s totally up to you! Â I usually try to have all of my fall decor pretty much done by the beginning of September so I can enjoy it for the next couple of months!

 For me, I especially enjoy a S L O W transition from fall to summer with my home decor. Â To be honest, I don’t like to start until after the kids are back in school. Â I like to keep our “summer home” (see my summer home decor story HERE) for as long as possible.